Towards Browser Controls to Protect Cookies from Malicious Extensions: Security Analysis

 To access a user's session, \adv could try to get or set cookies using the \texttt{Cookies} API.
 However, \texttt{BrowserOnly} cookies are not editable from and never returned to the \texttt{Cookies} API.
 Thus, \adv cannot use an extension to access \texttt{BrowserOnly} cookies via the Cookie Monster.

 \adv can also attempt to access cookies in network headers using the \texttt{WebRequest} and \texttt{DeclarativeNetRequest} APIs.
 Specifically, \adv can target the \texttt{Cookie} and \texttt{Set-Cookie} HTTP headers.
-When building network requests, \acroc's Network Service withholds \texttt{BrowserOnly} cookies from extensions only adding them to the request once all extensions have finished executing.
-Similarly, when parsing server replies, the Network Service strips any \texttt{Set-Cookie} headers with the \texttt{BrowserOnly} attribute before passing the response to extensions.
+When building network requests, \acroc's Network Service withholds \texttt{BrowserOnly} cookies from the request until after extensions have finished executing.
+Similarly, when parsing replies, the Network Service strips any \texttt{Set-Cookie} headers with the \texttt{BrowserOnly} attribute before passing the response to extensions.
 Therefore, an extension can never access or edit \texttt{BrowserOnly} cookies in network traffic.

 \adv could forge a malicious cookie/header in the network traffic to mimic a \texttt{BrowserOnly} cookie.
 However when attaching \texttt{BrowserOnly} cookies to network requests the Network Service attaches them to the front of the header.
 This ensures the correct cookies are always parsed first.
 When parsing server responses, the Network Service overwrites any malicious headers when reattaching \texttt{BrowserOnly} cookies to the response. \adv could also attempt an eviction attack.
 The browser limits how many cookies a website can set.
 If the website goes over this limit, the Cookie Monster automatically deletes older cookies to make space for the new ones.
 Using the \texttt{Cookies} API \adv could generate hundreds of cookies to trick the Cookie Monster into deleting the \texttt{BrowserOnly} cookie.
 Then \adv could safely attach a fake \texttt{BrowserOnly} cookie to the request headers directly.
 However, \acroc configures the Cookie Monster to never purge \texttt{BrowserOnly} cookies for space.
 Hence, \adv cannot forge cookies or headers to edit \texttt{BrowserOnly} cookies and \adv cannot use a malicious extension to steal or modify \texttt{BrowserOnly} cookies.